duniter/duniter/doc/HDC.md

 `A or F` | `A` indicates the coin is issued from an amendment, while `F` indicates the coin is issued by fusion of other coins.
 `AMENDMENT_NUMBER` | is the unique Amendment number from which this coin is created (justifying the issuance).
 `TRANSACTION_NUMBER` | is the unique Transaction number of the individual from which this coin is created (fusion case).

+** Rule **

+If a coin's origin is type 'A', then the `ISSUER_FINGERPRINT` is supposed to be a member of the Community for the amendment `AMENDMENT_NUMBER`.
+If it is not the case, transaction is to be considered invalid (otherwise it would mean any PGP key could receive Universal Dividend which is reserved to human members).

 #### Examples